igor-moonlite/moonlite/README.md

 ## TODO
 * improve Russian translations and push them to upstream
+* research password change and Sieve features with Jino mail
 * Files feature, either original from Afterlogic or custom, ownCloud-compatible one